NASA-Planetary-Science/sbmt-client/misc/server/sbmt/internal/content/helpcontents.md

 and points, and each of these are controlled within a separate tab within the Structures tab.
 Each of the 5 tabs (paths, polygons, circles, ellipses, and points) works completely independent of each other.
 You can only be drawing one type of structure at a time.
+Text labels may be added to all structures.

 ### Images tab (Available for all bodies)